by-student-2017/lammps_education_metal_win/potentials/meam/make_training_data_code/readme.txt

 La: wentzcovitch in SSSP efficiency (failed Ni-La)
 Th, Pa, U, Np: marburg in SSSP efficiency (failed Cu-X, Ni-X, Al-Np))
 Note: -> PSlibrary: La(US), Ra, Rn(Us), Th(US), U(US), Np(US), Pu(US)
 Note: With Ni-Ar, even if the potential, QE version, and ubuntu are the same, the results can be different depending on whether you are using Linux only or WSL2 on Windows.
+This may also be the case for systems where Ec <= 0.

 # Energy of an isolated atom (PBE or PBEsol) (v2)
 PSlibrary: total_psenergy